 Silver zinc zeolite is used to treat articles.
-Examples for such are different moulded polymer articles such as toilet seats, laminated surfaces, flooring and textiles (both non-apparel and apparel), etc. These articles can - depending on the claim - belong to different product types.
+Examples for such are different moulded polymer articles such as toilet seats, laminated surfaces, flooring, textiles (both non-apparel and apparel).
+These articles can - depending on the claim - belong to different product types.
 To tackle the wide variety of different uses, types of articles were grouped into exposure categories stipulating the contact path (oral or dermal), a typical contact surface and a typical contact-time.
 In this way standardised risk assessments could be carried out for a potentially innumerable amount of different treated articles.
 Within the categories, a realistic worst-case was assumed.

-As a result, some exposure categories show risks which cannot be mitigated, some show risks which can be mitigated by risk mitigation measures, and some exposure categories are safe (for example the use of small-scale treated non-textile polymers intended for dermal or oral contact).
+As a result, some exposure categories show risks which cannot be mitigated, and some exposure categories are safe.